-■ Plan Update:

-■ The Truro Hazard Plan will be reviewed and updated every five years to ensure that there is no lapse in plan coverage.
+- Discuss ongoing or recent planning efforts that are consistent with the Mitigation Goals and Actions of the 2017 Truro Hazard Mitigation Plan. - Plan Update: - The Truro Hazard Mitigation Plan will be reviewed and updated every five years to ensure that there is no lapse in plan coverage.
 The Hazard Plan update process must begin one to one and half years before the plan is set to expire.